Tarifit: Name

-In the Rif, the native name of this language is 'Tmaziɣt' (pronounced Tmazixt in most dialects).
-Speakers may specify by calling it 'Tarifiyt' (pronounced Tarifect in central dialects).
+The traditional autonym of the language is Tmaziɣt (Tamazight), a term that is widely used, albeit in different forms, among Berber speaking groups all over northern Africa.
+Tarifiyt (pronounced Tarifect in central dialects), as a linguistic term, is a new coinage, developed when it became more and more relevant to distinguish it from other Berber varieties.

 Classification

 Riffian is a Zenati Berber language which consists of various sub-dialects specific to each clan and of which a majority are spoken in the Rif region, a large mountainous area of Northern Morocco, and a minority spoken in the western part of neighbouring Algeria.

 Geographic distribution

 Riffian is spoken mainly in the Moroccan Rif on the Mediterranean coast and in the Rif mountains, with a large minority in the Spanish autonomous city of Melilla.
 There are also speakers of Riffian in Morocco outside the Rif region, notably in the rest of Moroccan cities where they compose a minority.
 The neighbour state of Algeria is also home to Rif minorities.
 A Riffian-speaking community exists in the Netherlands and Belgium as well as to a lesser extent other European countries.